 The Importance of Well-Child Visits and Immunization

 Our pediatricians, part of Hassenfeld Children’s Hospital at NYU Langone, are encouraging parents to keep up with well-child visits for their infants and toddlers.
-Keeping children on track for their immunizations is important for their overall health and reduces the risk of vaccine-preventable illness.
+Keeping children on track for their immunizations, including the flu, is important for their overall health and reduces the risk of vaccine-preventable illness.

 During the 2018–19 measles outbreak, New York state had one of the highest number of measles cases in the nation.
 “We do not want to see an insurgence of vaccine-preventable diseases due to decreased vaccination rates,” Dr. Siddiqui says.